Lacey's 9 a.m. Thursday Forecast

 Jed Castles

-Meteorologist Jed Castles has your Out The Door Forecast for March 17, 2022.
+Meteorologist Jed Castles has your School Day Forecast for March 24, 2022.

 Jed Castles

-Meteorologist Jed Castles has your Out The Door Forecast for March 17, 2022.
+Meteorologist Jed Castles has your School Day Forecast for March 24, 2022.

 Thursday Morning Forecast With Jed Castles